AutoMQ/openmessaging-benchmark/driver-kafka-on-es/deploy/README.md

 ### Generate SSH Keys

-Once you’re all set up with AWS and have the necessary tools installed locally, you’ll need to create both a public and a private SSH key at `~/.ssh/kafka_on_es_aws` (private) and `~/.ssh/kafka_on_es_aws.pub` (public), respectively.
+Once you're all set up with AWS and have the necessary tools installed locally, you'll need to create both a public and a private SSH key at `~/.ssh/kafka_on_es_aws` (private) and `~/.ssh/kafka_on_es_aws.pub` (public), respectively.
 You can do this by running the following command:

 ```bash
 ssh-keygen -f ~/.ssh/kafka_on_es_aws